Dogecoin price prediction to surge 33% in the short term. SAVVY MINING has mined over $10 million worth of Dogecoin.

-Washington, D.C., USA , June 17, 2025 (GLOBE NEWSWIRE) -- Originally a meme coin, Dogecoin (DOGE) is now ready to compete with other mainstream cryptocurrencies in the market.
+Bishop Auckland, Co Durham, England, UK, June 18, 2025 (GLOBE NEWSWIRE) -- Originally a meme coin, Dogecoin (DOGE) is now ready to compete with other mainstream cryptocurrencies in the market.
 With a recent increase in production of 60.9 billion Dogecoin in a month, the rise has further accelerated to33%, making it popular among retail investors and market giants.

 Dogecoin is about to reach its highest price!